How long does conveyancing take?

 Acquiring a leasehold property means buying the right to live in a building for a set number of years.

-Due to the complexities of leasehold agreements, the conveyancing process takes more attention to detail.
+Due to the complexities of leasehold agreements, the conveyancing process takes more time for attention to detail.

 Delays might arise when obtaining information from the freeholder or management company.